Wild Antarctic Krill Oil

 Pure Antarctic krill oil, softgel capsule (gelatin*, glycerin, purified water, ethyl vanillin).

-May contain minuscule traces of shellfish proteins.
+**May contain traces of shellfish proteins.
 Persons with shellfish allergies should consult a physician before taking krill oil.

 Total Omega-3 Fatty Acids 480mg